LETS stands for Local Energy Trading System. LETS is an exchange system that operates on a community-issued interest-free complementary currency.

 Instead of using bank-issued credit or dollars, a LETS system empowers people to issue credit for the goods or services they sell, by recording the value of the goods and services in the local currency – called Units in the case of BrisLETS.
 As a guide to working out how much to charge for goods and services, each Unit is equal to one dollar.

-At trading days, members record transactions by completing a paper transaction slip which are then transferred to the online CES website.
+At trading days, members can record transactions by completing a paper transaction slip which are then transferred to the online CES website or they are entered directly.
 In this way, just like a regular bank account, you can keep a track of your credits and debits online.

 What LETS is not